 "No Sweat" - Easy Green Loop (4.5kms)

 If you're just here with the kids or want an easy, scenic ride then you can have a really enjoyable time just riding around the 4.5km easy grade "No Sweat" green loop and maybe challenging yourself in the skills park.
-Even if you're an experienced rider, don't skip the green loop.
-It's a great way to warm up and there's a few nice features which you don't want to miss.
+Even if you're an experienced rider, this loop can be a nice way to warm up, or warm down.
+I do have to be honest though and say that when I was last here (2022) the trail had lost some of its magic as the area has dried out and the route redirected from some of the more scenic areas.

 This loop is one way and to be ridden in a clockwise direction only.
 It is shown by the green line on the map.